Command Line Interface¶

 # Randomization

-random_number_seed = 42 # Set for reproducible results, omit for random
+random_number_seed = 0 # Set non-zero for reproducible results, omit for random

 # Address checking for household diversity